 OPT is a benefit of F-1 status that allows students to work off-campus in a field related to their area of study.
-OPT is most often utilized by Babson students following completion of their academic program.
+OPT is most often used by Babson students following completion of their academic program.

 There is a limit of 12 months of full-time OPT per degree level.
 OPT may be used before completion of studies (pre-completion), after completion of studies (post-completion) or a combination of both.
-OPT may be full-time or part-time, but any pre-completion OPT is limited to part-time during the academic year.

 - Part-time OPT (up to 20 hours/week) is deducted at half of the full-time rate (two months of part-time OPT = one month of full time OPT) before completion of studies.
 After completion of studies, part-time OPT is counted at the full-time rate.